 Resource: Emotion identification tools help kids identify, name, communicate their feelings and what’s going on under the surface instead of covering them up in other ways.

-14 Things That Impact Children’s Behavior
+14 Things That Impact or Triggers Children’s Behavior

 Now, let’s dive into common factors that can trigger misbehavior in children.
 When you understand these triggers, it becomes easier to address the root cause of the issue.